-Salmonella Is No Match For Thyme, Oregano Or Clove Essential Oils, New Study Finds
+Salmonella Is No Match For Thyme, Oregano, Or Clove Essential Oils, New Study Finds

 Another article published in International Journal of Food Microbiology found that carvacrol and thymol reduced biofilm of both S. aureus and Salmonella after just one minute!
 Of course, even with essential oils, it’s important not to lower the dose so much that it falls below the minimum inhibitory concentration.
 Research that was published very recently indicated that even essential oils have the potential to induce bacterial biofilm production if used in concentrations that as too low to inhibit the bacteria.

-Way back in the early nineties, researchers were already seeing antibiotic resistant salmonella, according to an article published in 1991 by International Journal of Food Microbiology.
+Way back in the early nineties, researchers already saw antibiotic resistant salmonella, according to an article published in 1991 by International Journal of Food Microbiology.

 “Clinical management of systematic infections with newer drugs such as third-generation cephalosporins and quinolones is most promising, particularly in light of the increasing resistance of Salmonella to the traditional ampicillin, chloramphenicol and trimethoprim sulfamethoxazole therapeutic agents.”